 - Translations: all foreign documents must be apostilled and translated into Albanian by a certified translator

 Pro Tip: Standard travel insurance like World Nomads or basic SafetyWing tiers gets rejected more often than not.
-Immigration officers want comprehensive expat-grade health coverage.
+Immigration officers want full expat-grade health coverage.
 Genki and the higher SafetyWing Remote Health plans are the ones I’ve seen approved without pushback.

 The application steps